cysouw/graphicalgrammar/text/german.md

 > ('In this way, the following sentence, whose body only consists of the subject *Miltiades* and the predicate (with copula) *reddidit*, is dressed:')

 ::: ex
+|
-Miltiades, dux Atheniensium, toti Graeciae libertatem paene oppressam in pugna apud Marathonem reddidit.
+| Milti﻿ades, dux Atheniensium, toti Graeciae libertatem paene oppressam in pugna apud Marathonem reddidit.
+| miltiades leader Athenian.GEN.PL whole.DAT Greece.DAT liberty.ACC almost oppressed in battle near marathon restore.PERF.3SG
+| Miltiades, the leader of the Athenians, in the battle at Marathon restored to all of Greece the almost destroyed freedom.
 :::

-The phrase *in pugna apud Marathonem* 'in the battle of Marathon' belongs to where they were almost crushed, so to *paene oppressam*, so this is an error in the graphical analysis.

 ::: {.im #billroth1832_102}
 Graphical sentence analysis of [@last] from Billroth [-@billroth1832: 102].
 Note the horizontal depiction of the subject-predicate pairing and all modifiers hanging down from this main structure.
 This depiction is rather similar to Diesterweg's approach in [@fig:diesterweg1838_260], but the usage of lines instead of braces is different.
 :::

 Interpreting his graphical illustration in more detail, the naked sentence is depicted by a horizonal line, while the additional elements of the "dressed" sentence are all shown as vertical/slanted lines.
 Billroth very clearly intends the vertical lines to represent some kind of dependency, with multiple levels of modification being illustrated by subsequent vertical lines.
-The structure of the graphic is quite similar to Diesterwegs proposal in [@fig:diesterweg1830_174], but with lines instead of curly braces.
+The structure of the graphic is quite similar to Diesterwegs proposal in [@fig:diesterweg1838_260], but with lines instead of curly braces.
+Note that the attachment of the phrase *in pugna apud Marathonem* 'in the battle of Marathon' is actually ambiguous.
+From historical knowledge it is clear that the restoration (*reddidit*) of the freedom happened at Marathon, as the graphical analysis illustrates.
+However, grammatically it would also be possible for the phrase *in pugna apud Marathonem* to modify the destruction (*oppressam*) of the freedom.
+That (factually incorrect) interpretation would result in a different diagram.
+Such an application of diagrams – to explain different possible structural intepretations – is later used by Brassai (see [@sec:brassai1873]).

 Exactly the same approach with the same picture is found in his extended grammar written two years later [@billroth1834: 332-333].
 After Billroth's early death this grammar has seen various new editions.
 The second edition of 1838 is prepared by Friedrich Ellendt and uses exactly the same figure [@billroth1838: 329].
 However, in the third edition, the picture is changed, erroneously, and has become completely incomprehensible, cf. [@fig:billroth1848_358] [@billroth1848: 358].
 Ellendt possibly did not completely understand what the figure is supposed to represent.